felipealfonsog/felipealfonsog/README.md

 <details>
 <summary>🔍 :file_folder: Dive into More Featured and Diverse Projects :rocket::star2:...</summary>
 <br>
   - [BashGuardian](https://github.com/felipealfonsog/BashGuardian): BashGuardian is a powerful bash script for backups and encryption on Unix-like (Linux & macOS) systems.
 It provides an easy-to-use and secure way to protect your important files and data.
   - [TermPDFViewer](https://github.com/felipealfonsog/TermPDFViewer): "TermPDF Viewer" is an open-source PDF file viewer designed to run in the terminal on Linux and macOS.
 It enables users to navigate and explore PDF files directly from the command line, providing an interactive and lightweight experience..
   - [FeatherPDF](https://github.com/felipealfonsog/FeatherPDF): FeatherPDF is an ultra-lightweight PDF viewer designed for Linux and macOS.
 It provides a simple and intuitive user interface for reading PDF documents.
 The project aims to offer a fast and minimalistic PDF reading experience while using minimal system resources.
   - [SpeedyNet](https://github.com/felipealfonsog/SpeedyNet): SpeedyNet is a command-line utility for Linux and macOS that empowers users to accurately measure their Internet connection's download and upload speeds, providing real-time feedback on network performance.
   - [WordCraft360](https://github.com/NymexData/WordCraft360): WordCraft360, the ultimate Writing Toolkit designed to elevate your writing experience to new heights.
 Inspired by the minimalist elegance of 750words.com, WordCraft360 offers a sleek and visually appealing interface with carefully selected fonts that are easy on the eyes.
   - [PerlMemoPad](https://github.com/NymexData/PerlMemoPad): PerlMemoPad is a project focused on developing a mini-weblog using Perl and MySQL.
 With PerlMemoPad, users can easily publish and manage their notes and other content.
-  - Paper Archive*](https://github.com/felipealfonsog/PaperArchive): PaperArchive is a curated collection of research papers authored by me, spanning the realms of engineering, computer science, and social sciences.
+  - [Paper Archive*](https://github.com/felipealfonsog/PaperArchive): PaperArchive is a curated collection of research papers authored by me, spanning the realms of engineering, computer science, and social sciences.
 Explore my contributions to diverse fields of study, from cutting-edge technology to insightful social analyses.

 <sub>*Exclusively curated repository storing papers authored by me.</sub>
 <br>